MicrosoftDocs/quantum-docs-pr/articles/intro-to-katas.md

 You can develop using the Katas in your environment of choice:

-* Jupyter notebooks online within the Binder environment
+* Jupyter Notebooks online within the Binder environment
 * Jupyter notebooks running on your local machine
 * Visual Studio
 * VS Code